manu-mei-singh/halepono_2019_th/02_Hale_Pono_Sept_19 - 26/readme.md

 3. start a new file.
 4. Create your own character who moves and says hi.
 5. Create another character.
-6. Have it move and respond.
+6. Have it move and respond

+#### Student projects are  living in the student projects folder - they are explorations of movement in Scratch